iconsbox/icons/README.md

 ## How to use it ?

-Icons are available in `svg` format, `react` components and a special way of `sprite` file which allows you to sprite svg icons in a pack. e.g. if you are using `webpack` you could use [svg-sprite-loader](https://github.com/JetBrains/svg-sprite-loader)
+Icons are available in `svg` format, `react` components and a special way of `sprite` file, which allows you to sprite svg icons in a pack. e.g. if you are using `webpack` you could use [svg-sprite-loader](https://github.com/JetBrains/svg-sprite-loader)